-The problem of finding sequencings for groups was introduced by Gordon in 1961 [56], although similar ideas for cyclic groups go back at least as far as 1892 [74].
+The problem of finding sequencings for groups was introduced by Gordon in 1961 [79], although similar ideas for cyclic groups go back at least as far as 1892 [105].
 Our focus here is on the sequenceable group problem of Gordon; we give the necessary definitions and motivation in this section and look at the progress made in the next one.
-We consider some related problems: R-sequencings, harmonious groups, supersequenceable groups (also known as super P-groups), terraces and the Gordon game in Section 3 and also give the conclusion to the row-complete latin square question that was one of the motivators for the original problem.
+We consider some related problems: R-sequencings, harmonious groups, supersequenceable groups (also known as super P-groups), terraces, subset sequencings and the Gordon game in Section 3 and also give the conclusion to the row-complete latin square question that was one of the motivators for the original problem.

-Among topics not covered here are Fibonacci sequences in groups, the study of which appears to have initiated in [102] and sometimes includes the phrase "sequenceable group" [97].
-Also not included are problems that naturally arise in looking for paths or cycles in Cayley graphs, where using a small number of generating elements for the Cayley graph is usually desired.
+Among topics not covered here are Fibonacci sequences in groups, the study of which appears to have initiated in [146] and sometimes includes the phrase "sequenceable group" [139], and the sequenceability of Steiner triple systems, for which see [5, 47, 69, 89, 101, 102].
+Also not included are problems that naturally arise in looking for paths or cycles in

+Cayley graphs, where using a small number of generating elements for the Cayley graph is usually desired.

-Unless explicitly stated, group theoretic terms may be found in [96].
-Sequencings have been previously surveyed by Keedwell [68, 71] and Dénes and Keedwell [48, chapter 3].
+Unless explicitly stated, group theoretic terms may be found in [138].
+Sequencings have been previously surveyed by Keedwell [96, 99], Dénes and Keedwell [66, chapter 3], Evans [70], and, with a slightly different emphasis, Alspach [3].